S-Dhruv/BrandBoost/README.md

    npm start
    ```

-## Contributing
-We welcome contributions!
-If you'd like to improve **BrandBoost**, feel free to open issues and submit pull requests.

-## License
-This project is licensed under the MIT License.

 ## Contact
-For any queries or suggestions, reach out to us at [your-email@example.com].
+For any queries or suggestions, reach out to us at [dhruvsshah171@example.com].